Theming & Customization Guide

 1. Framework CSS (bundled in the app)

-2. Root CSS: custom.css or style.css at your blog root
+2. Root global CSS: global.css, custom.css, or style.css at your blog root

-3. Folder CSS: custom.css or style.css inside a folder (scoped to that folder)
+4. Folder scoped CSS: custom.css or style.css inside a folder and its ancestor folders

 Your blog root is determined by VYASA_ROOT or a .vyasa config file.
 If neither is set, Vyasa uses the current working directory.